delpinolisette/hackalytics2025-growthfactorai/documentation/technical_writeup.md

 As you can see, the application returns a score for a set of latitudes and longitudes, and also provides an interactive visualization with satellite image overlays for clients.

+As a bonus, our app also works great on mobile!
+Clients would be able to use it on the go.

 # Future Directions and Ideas: